Skip to content

 Handling Issues

-A long list of unused items can be frustrating.
-The list may contain false positives, but also things that can actually be removed from the codebase.
-You can get a lot of value out of Knip, but sometimes it requires some initial configuration.
+A long report can be frustrating.
+The list may contain false positives, but also actual clutter.
+To get the most value out of Knip, it may require some initial configuration.

 This page guides you in dealing with false positives.
-It makes sense to go over the issue types one by one.
+Especially if you start out using Knip in a large project and have a long report, it makes sense to go over the issue types one by one.
 For instance, reducing the number of unused files will also reduce the number of unused dependencies.
-It’s recommended to work this list from top to bottom.

 Unused files